sskelkar/betweencurlybraces/content/post/2015-12-17-service-discovery-setup-guide.md

 f.
 Hit http://localhost:8111/hello?name=World from your browser and it will print “Hello World”.

-> Important: Before trying the API from client service, make sure that both `demo-server` and `demo-client` are registered at the Eureka service.
+> Important: Before trying the API from client service, make sure that both `demo-server` and `demo-client` are registered at the Eureka server.